 - When flying, bring all medication in their original containers.
 Pack those that need to be refrigerated in a small, soft-sided cooler.
 Place it on the top of your carry-on bag for easy removal and screening.

-How to tell if you’re medicine has gone bad
+How to tell if your medicine has gone bad

 What happens if you accidentally put your medicine in the refrigerator or leave it in a hot car?
 You’ll need to look for signs that your medicine has gone bad.